 If you run at a high speed, wearing the vest often but for shorter periods is recommended.
 If you’re a distance runner, who performs at a slower speed, you can wear the vest form longer.

 Most who run with weighted vests do so for 30–60 minutes at a time, removing the vest for one hour in between activities.
 It’s important to avoid removing the vest mid-way through a run, as this can cause you to lose balance.
+This is especially true if you're training for an event such as a half marathon.
+Whilst they might help you when running faster and improve your running speed, they can also lead to injury if you're starting to tire and you're hitting your lactate threshold.

 When exercising with weight vests, you can use them for a variety of activities, including walking, simple body weight training, and of course, running.